-In many countries, young marine turtle are caught, stuffed and sold to tourists as curios.
-International trade still exists despite all seven species being listed on Appendix I of the Convention on International Trade in Endangered Species (CITES), which prohibits international trade in all marine turtles species and their parts.
+In many countries, young marine turtles are caught, stuffed and sold to tourists as curios.
+International trade still exists despite all seven species being listed on Appendix I of CITES, which prohibits international trade in rare species like turtles.

 Tens of thousands of marine turtles die each year when they become trapped in fishing and shrimping nets and on hooks.
 Known as bycatch, this accidental capture is one of the greatest threats to marine turtles.

 Like many endangered species, marine turtles are vulnerable to the changes in their habitat.
-The coral reefs and seagrass beds where it likes to feed are being damaged and destroyed by destructive fishing practices and sedimentation as a result of human activities on land.
+The coral reefs and seagrass beds where they like to feed are being damaged and destroyed by unsustainable fishing practices and sedimentation as a result of human activities on land.

-WWF works on many aspects of marine turtle conservation such as reducing the loss and degradation of marine turtle habitats, reducing the negative impact of bycatch on marine turtles and reducing the unsustainable use and illegal trade in marine turtles and turtle products and working with TRAFFIC (the wildlife trade monitoring network) to help governments enforce restrictions on the trade in live animals and marine turtle products.
+We're also helping reduce the unsustainable use and illegal trade in marine turtles and turtle products, working with TRAFFIC (the wildlife trade monitoring network) to help governments enforce restrictions on the trade in live animals, shells and other products.